-For more than $40 you will be able to profit from a great amount of data and sometimes even a couple of hours to use for international calls at Optus and Vodafone (the same package would cost you $50 at Telstra).
+From $35 you can find interesting packages with a bit of everything, obviously with different possibilities depending on your wishes.
+You will be able to profit from a great amount of data and sometimes even a couple of hours to use for international calls at Optus and Vodafone (the same package would cost you at bit more at Telstra).

 Do you wish to have Internet access every day?

 Unlimited data in Australia is still pretty expensive !
 But if you are a real internet addict, some contracts for $50 offer up to 60GB of monthly data (less with Telstra).